-1. The ignition must be OFF to begin the sequence.

-2. Place the key in the ignition and turn the ignition to the 3 (RUN) position.

-4. Turn the ignition from the 3 (RUN) position to the 1 (LOCK) position.
+- 1. The ignition must be OFF to begin the sequence. - 2.
+Place the key in the ignition and turn the ignition to the 3 (RUN) position. - 3.
+Press the power door unlock control on the door panel three times. - 4.
+Turn the ignition from the 3 (RUN) position to the 1 (LOCK) position.

-6. Turn the ignition back to the 3 (RUN) position.
-The horn will chirp one time to confirm programming mode has been entered and is active.

-7. Press the power door unlock control twice within 5 seconds.
+- 5. Press the power door unlock control on the door panel three times. - 6.
+Turn the ignition back to the 3 (RUN) position.
+The horn will chirp one time to confirm programming mode has been entered and is active. - 7.
+Press the power door unlock control twice within 5 seconds.
 Note: The horn will chirp once to indicate the perimeter lighting feature has been deactivated.
-The horn will chirp once and honk once (one short and one long) to indicate the perimeter lighting feature has been activated.

-8. Turn the ignition to the 1 (LOCK) position to exit the procedure.
+The horn will chirp once and honk once (one short and one long) to indicate the perimeter lighting feature has been activated. - 8.
+Turn the ignition to the 1 (LOCK) position to exit the procedure.
 Note: The horn will chirp once to confirm the procedure is complete.

-SECURILOCK® PASSIVE ANTI-THEFT SYSTEM
+SECURILOCKTM PASSIVE ANTI-THEFT SYSTEM

-SecuriLock® passive anti-theft system is an engine immobilization system.
+SecuriLockTM passive anti-theft system is an engine immobilization system.
 This system is designed to help prevent the engine from being started unless a coded Integrated Keyhead Transmitter (IKT) programmed to your vehicle is used.
 The use of the wrong type of coded key may lead to a "no-start" condition.

 Your vehicle comes with two coded Integrated Keyhead Transmitters; additional coded IKTs may be purchased from your authorized dealer.
-Standard SecuriLock® keys without remote entry transmitter functionality can also be purchased from your authorized dealer if desired.
+Standard SecuriLockTM keys without remote entry transmitter functionality can also be purchased from your authorized dealer if desired.
 The authorized dealer can program your spare IKTs to your vehicle or you can program the IKTs yourself.
 Refer to Programming spare Integrated Keyhead Transmitters for instructions on how to program the coded key.

-Note: The SecuriLock® passive anti-theft system is not compatible with non-Ford aftermarket remote start systems.
+Note: The SecuriLockTM passive anti-theft system is not compatible with non-Ford aftermarket remote start systems.
 Use of these systems may result in vehicle starting problems and a loss of security protection.